fedi-e2ee/public-key-directory-specification/Specification.md

 After validating that the Protocol Message originated from the expected Fediverse Server, the specific rules for validating an `Fireproof` message are as follows:

 1. If `symmetric-keys.actor` is provided, decrypt `message.actor` to obtain the Actor ID.
 If the decryption fails, return an error status.
+2. If the `key-id` is provided, select this public key for the given Actor and proceed to step 4.
+If there is no public key for this Actor with a matching `key-id`, return an error status.
+3. If a `key-id` was not provided, perform step 4 for each valid and trusted public key for this Actor until one succeeds.
+If none of them do, return an error status.
+4. Validate the message signature for the given public key.
+5. If the signature is valid in step 4, process the message.

+### UndoFireproof

+This reverts the Fireproof status for a given Actor, re-enabling account recovery by instance administrators.

+`UndoFireproof` is intended to allow ActivityPub users a way to opt back into account recovery.
+By issuing one to the Public Key Directory server, a user accepts the risk of a malicious instance administrator issuing a `BurnDown` on their behalf.

+If the user is not in `Fireproof` status, this message is rejected.

+#### UndoFireproof Attributes

+* `action` -- **string (Action Type)** (required): Must be set to `UndoFireproof`.
+* `message` -- **map**
+    * `actor` -- **string (Actor ID)** (required): The canonical Actor ID for a given ActivityPub user.
+      This may be encrypted (if `symmetric-keys.actor` is set at the time of creation).
+    * `time` -- **string (Timestamp)** (required): The current [timestamp](#timestamps).
+* `key-id` -- **string(Key Identifier)** (optional): The key that is signing the revocation.
+* `symmetric-keys` -- **map**
+    * `actor` -- **string (Cryptography key)** (optional): The key used to encrypt `message.actor`.

+#### UndoFireproof Validation Steps

+After validating that the Protocol Message originated from the expected Fediverse Server, the specific rules for validating an `UndoFireproof` message are as follows:

+1. If `symmetric-keys.actor` is provided, decrypt `message.actor` to obtain the Actor ID.
+If the decryption fails, return an error status.